 An Unfinished Encyclopedia of Scale Figures Without Architecture (MOS Architects)

 This project attempts to collect various architects' representations of life into a single document and has involved the collection of over 2,000 figures produced by over 200 architects.

 Spyros Papapetros (Associate Professor, History and Theory of Architecture, School of Architecture)

 Frederick Kiesler’s Magic Architecture: Caves, Animals, and Tools from the Prehistoric to the Atomic Era

 This project is a reflection on Frederick Kiesler’s research material for his unpublished book project titled Magic Architecture, Its Origin and Future: The Story of Human Housing (ca. 1945).
 Starting with the design of man’s indiscriminate diet as opposed to other animals’ more restricted nutrition plan, Kiesler traces the transformation of the human’s limitless appetite into a drive for territorial expansion.

-Alfredo Thiermann (MArch II, Princeton School of Architecture)
+Alfredo Thiermann (Post-Professional M.Arch, Princeton School of Architecture)

 White on White